vpc-ccg/calib/README.md

 - `kmer_size`: Size of each minimizer.
 Default is 3.
 - `barcode_error_tolerance`: Max hamming distance between two barcodes (of length `barcode_length` *2) to be counted as similar.
 Default is 2.
 - `minimizers_threshold`: Minimum number of matching minimizers on each mate to be considered similar.
 Default is 1.
-- `ratio`: The ratio of the subsample of nodes to consider for each template of barcode similarity checking.
-Default is 1.0.

 You may note that these parameters are included in the output prefix of all `cluster` output files for convenience.